 130 To encourage young children to write thank you notes, keep some spare photos of your children in a box.
 Have them glue it onto some construction paper and sign their name and you can finish it off with a short thank you note.

-For more life hacks, check out my book LIFE HACKS – 1001 Clever Ideas To Save You Time, Stress and Money
+For more life hacks, check out LIFE HACKS – 1001 Clever Ideas To Save You Time, Stress and Money